mcelayir/mcelayir.github.io/_posts/2020-11-02-CI-CD-in-short.md

 Advantages are

-- Delivery process is automatized
+- Delivery process is automated
 - Deployments performed at any given time
 - Faster time to market
 - Reduces complexity and risks of deployments